astrokd/todo-react-app/client/README.md

 - [x] - Show maximum number of items on screen
 - [x] - Display only items to be completed
 - [x] - Testing
+- [ ] - Implement RBAC rules
+  - [ ] - logged in users with read can see count
+  - [ ] - logged in users with read can see To Do list
+  - [ ] - logged in users with delete can mark delete
+  - [ ] - logged in users with update can mark items completed
+  - [ ] - logged in users with create can create new items